nayeemmz/cmsc426Spring2021/hw1.md

 This home work is designed to test your understanding of mathematics tutorial discussed in this [link](https://nayeemmz.github.io/cmsc426fall2019/math-tutorial/).
 The task is to fit the line to two dimensional data points using different linear least square techniques discussed in the tutorials:

 - Line fitting using Linear Least Squares
-- Outliers rejection using Regularization
+- Reduce overfitting using Regularization (ridge regression)

 <a name='problem'></a>
 ## What you need to do